-As the Staff Attorney Aaron Freudenthal provides survivor-centered and trauma-informed direct legal services for trafficked adults and minors that are U.S. citizens, legal permanent residents, and foreign nationals.
+As a Staff Attorney Aaron Freudenthal provides survivor-centered and trauma-informed direct legal services for trafficked adults and minors that are U.S. citizens, legal permanent residents, and foreign nationals.
 Aaron develops creative alternative legal strategies to assist trafficked persons.
 Additionally, he provides outreach and technical training to legal professionals including Continuing Legal Education.
 Aaron Freudenthal received a J.D. from the University of Pittsburgh School of Law, where he focused on labor & employment law, civil rights, discrimination, and civil litigation.
 He was a member of the University of Pittsburgh’s National Mock Trial team in 2011-2013 and became a member of the Pennsylvania Bar in 2013.
 Previous legal internships were with the Institute for Global Labor and Human Rights and Southwestern Pennsylvania Legal Services.

 Special Projects Coordinator